jerryzhao173985/AI-news/batch.md

 	•	Batch Start and Successful Run Indicator: Marks the end of the batch process and returns success status.
 	•	Integration with UI Mode: Notes similarities and differences with the UI mode, highlighting the specific changes for batch mode.

-This summary captures the key elements of the video, focusing on the batch mode implementation, its components, data structures, validation processes, testbench handling, and integration aspects.
+This summary captures the key elements, focusing on the batch mode implementation, its components, data structures, validation processes, testbench handling, and integration aspects.